luc-tielen/blog/site/posts/create_recursion_schemes_using_comonads.md

 ```

 The signature tells us the following: if we pass in a "distributive law" that
-describes what actions to perform at each node of a recursive data structure,
+describes what actions to perform at each node of a recursive datastructure,
 and if we pass in an algebra for transforming a single layer of a recursive
 structure to a value, then we can fold down the entire recursive structure down
 to a single result value.